GinoongFlores/ginoongflores/README.md

 - 💻 I'm currently working on **College and Side Projects**

-- 🌱 I’m currently learning **Web development, Mobile Applications and Desktop Application**
+- 🌱 I’m currently learning **Web development and Mobile Applications**

 - 👯 I’m looking to collaborate on **Open Source**